-Horses and constantly moving targets we made a name for ourselves because of our strength and Bridging the Gap between it and business users.
-We deliver solutions that give organizations access to Reliable analysis ready data across the organization so they can quickly and easily get answers at the point of impact in the decisions.
+We made a name for ourselves because of our strength and Bridging the Gap between it and business users.
+We deliver solutions that give organizations access to reliable analysis ready data across the organization so they can quickly and easily get answers at the point of impact in the decisions.

-They make and the actions they take we offer a full spectrum of bi Services as Steve alluded to before everything from creating dashboards reports and visualizations to back-end data preparation and modern data warehousing handling hybrid bi environments like migration security complex security and you know Cloud versus on-PREM Etc. We even offer software to enable bimodal bi and platform migrations and we support we have expertise on demand for you as well as complete training and mentoring across Cognos.
+They make and the actions they take we offer a full spectrum of BI services as Steve alluded to before everything from creating dashboards reports and visualizations to back-end data preparation and modern data warehousing handling hybrid bi environments like migration security complex security and cloud versus on-premise.
+We even offer software to enable bimodal BI and platform migrations and we support we have expertise on demand for you as well as complete training and mentoring across Cognos.

 HR and ITR team is both large enough to meet all of your business analytics needs its small enough to provide personalized attention.

-We mentioned earlier that if you head over to if you want to flip the slide there Steve if you visits senturus.com slash senturus – resources, you will find all of the great webinars that we have out there in addition to a ton of other great information, and I was remiss in stating that Leaving out that there will be a recording of This webinar that we always post along with a questions log and a copy of the presentation great upcoming events.
-You can always go to senturus.com events and there’s cognitive framework manager versus data modules event.
+We mentioned earlier that if you head over to if you want to flip the slide there Steve if you visit senturus.com/resources, you will find all of the great webinars that we have out there in addition to a ton of other great information, and I was remiss in stating that leaving out that there will be a recording of this webinar that we always post along with a copy of the presentation great upcoming events.
+You can always go to senturus.com events and there’s Cognos Framework Manager versus data modules event.
 That will be Thursday June 25th.
 So same time in a couple of weeks here go ahead and register for that.
-We do offer complete bi training across the three different platforms.
+We do offer complete BI training across the three different platforms.
 I mentioned before Cognos.

-RBI in Tableau, everything from corporate offerings that combine the various modalities and offerings to Taylor group sessions individual to small group mentoring instructor-led online virtual courses and self-paced e-learning.
+Power BI and Tableau, everything from corporate offerings that combine the various modalities and offerings to tailored group sessions individual to small group mentoring instructor-led online virtual courses and self-paced e-learning.
 So talk to us about how we can help your organization meet all of your training needs.
-And then finally before we get to the QA we again recommend that you head over to our site for hundreds of different great free resources.
+And then finally before we get to the Q&A we again recommend that you head over to our site for hundreds of different great free resources.

-Going to go to the next slide Steve including unbiased product reviews Great Tech trips are Tech tips are fabulous blog which provides kind of top of Mind up-to-the-minute very easily digestible information in the business analytics space product demos and the aforementioned upcoming events.
+Going to go to the next slide Steve including unbiased product reviews great tech tips, our fabulous blog which provides kind of top of mind up-to-the-minute very easily digestible information in the business analytics space product demos and the aforementioned upcoming events.
 And with that we can take the remaining time that we have and dive into some of the questions.
 So, I don’t know if you picked up one or two that you want to start.